frasergeorgeking/portfolio/README.md

 ## 🚀 Tech Stack

-The site is built with Astro primarily for it's server-first approach.
-The site is incredibly performant to load and streams in interactive React components, such as the lanyard and background, asynchronously.
+The site is built with Astro primarily for its server-first approach.
+The site is performant to load and streams in interactive React components, such as the lanyard and background, asynchronously.

 - **[Astro](https://astro.build/)** - Static site generator
 - **[React](https://react.dev/)** - Interactive components